Water Meter Reading

 Meter Readers Are Identified by What They Wear, Drive, and their Equipment

 Naperville contracts its water meter reading to Alexander’s Meter Reading Services.
-Alexander’s employees wear a yellow vest with the words “Meter Reader” over a blue uniform, carry a handheld meter reader device and probe to read the meter, wear an employee badge with his or her picture on it, and likely drive a truck with Alexander’s logo on it.
+Alexander’s employees wear a yellow vest with the words “Meter Reader” over a blue uniform; carry a handheld meter reader device and probe to read the meter; wear an employee badge with their picture on it; and likely drive a truck with Alexander’s logo on it.
 Newer hires may drive their personal vehicle versus a company car during their probationary period.

 Meter Readers May Spend About Three Minutes in Your Yard